 If you want to start an eBook store, you can also choose to build it around a niche.
 You can also choose a generalist library that addresses many topics.
 Overall, choosing a specific problem you solve is usually the best option, as it attracts people who you are more likely to sell to.

 Digital content is not something Shopify supports inherently.
-To sell digital items like eBooks on Shopify, you’ll need Downloadable Digital Assets installed on your store.
-It’s an approved Shopify partner app so it’s safe to use.
+To sell digital items like eBooks on Shopify, you’ll need DDA installed on your store.
+It’s an approved Shopify partner app, so it’s safe to use.

-Downloadable Digital Assets is free to install, it also comes with these perks on the free plan:
+DDA is free to install.
+It also comes with these perks on the free plan:

 - An easy-to-use interface